GameType tag¶

 All checkers variants share the number 23, but the abbreviated version [GameType "23"]

-The game types 29, 30, 31, 40 and 41 are not listed in [Wikipedia], but they were added based on conventions of the game site Play OK and the program Aurora Borealis.
+The game types 29, 30, 31, 40 and 41 were added based on conventions of the game site Play OK and the program Aurora Borealis.

 Attribute |